foundation-model-stack/pod-vllm/README.md

 Requirements:
 * you have access to a namespace/project (e.g. tuan) in a K8s cluster or OCP cluster
 * you have two NFS-mounted VPC: /model/ and /result
-* you have access to HuggingFace to download model, e.g. meta-llama/Meta-Llama-3.1-405B-Instruct-FP8
+* you have access to HuggingFace to download model, e.g. meta-llama/Meta-Llama-3.1-405B-Instruct-FP8 (i.e. HF token, and model download is approved)

 Use-case:
 * you have a bunch of JSONL files, each line is a dictionary with 'prompt' key
 * the file sizes can vary, i.e. some small in sizes and some of very large size
 * you want to use the prompt to generate output (e.g. synthetic data)
 * the generated data will be saved to the NFS-mounted VPC
+* the data is copied back to S3-backend, e.g. IBM COS.

 Design principles:
 * load balancing, i.e. each pod handles the same number of request